This blog may contain affiliate links. Read our disclosure policy for more info.

 There is a short 1.6 km (1-mile) hike around the building called the Frank Slide Interpretive Centre Loop.
 This is recommended to really see the rockslide and the damage it caused.

 Frank Slide is open every day except Mondays in the off-season.
-Admission for a family is $40 CAD.
+Adult admission costs $15 CAD while admission for a family is $40 CAD.